robmoss/git-is-my-lab-book/src/using-git/exercise-use-a-remote-repository.md

 ## Update the new local repository

-1. In your `git-exercise-2` repository, check out the `main` or `master` branch and pull changes from the remote repository.
+1. In your `git-exercise-2` repository, checkout the `main` or `master` branch and pull changes from the remote repository.
    It should now contain the file `report.md`.

 ```admonish info